 On April 30, 2012, the South Carolina Supreme Court finally created the long-awaited, oft-deferred family court rules for the handling of rules to show cause.
-Those rules are now set forth in South Carolina Family Court Rule 14.
+Those rules are now set forth in South Carolina Rule of Family Court 14.

 This new rule establishes formal procedures regarding rules to show cause.
 Most of these changes merely codify existing case law or rules of civil procedure.
 However, there are a few important changes or clarifications.

 Finally, the new rule makes reply testimony discretionary, whereas I would have previously considered it mandatory if requested.
-See Rule 14(g), SCFCR, “If requested, the Court may allow reply testimony.”
+See Rule 14(g), SCRFC, “If requested, the Court may allow reply testimony.”

 While providing needed clarity in the procedure for family court rules to show cause, these new rules have obvious ambiguities that could have and should have been resolved before they issued.